shearichard/django-drf-custom-user/README.md

 # Django-Rest-Knox Sandbox
-This project is used to trial the use of [django-rest-knox](https://pypi.org/project/django-rest-knox/).
-It's starting point is a cutdown version of [drf-tut-baseline](https://github.com/shearichard/drf-tut-baseline).
+This project is used to trial the use of customer Django Users in the context of Django Rest Framework.

-## Installation
-Take note of the comments in the django-rest-knox documentation regarding [operating system prerequisites](https://jazzband.github.io/django-rest-knox/installation/).

 ## Example Transactions
 ### Before any authorisation applied